|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crew ARM2c Lloyd R. Morgan, 3566308 USN (MIA / KIA) OK

 Crew AM2c Norman M. Ostroff, 4050403 USNR (MIA / KIA) PA

 Crew ARM2c Eric B. Bolling, 4050403 USNR (MIA / KIA) PA

 Observer Lt.
 Donald H. Shiley, O-083362 USNR (MIA / KIA) IL

 MIA July 17, 1943

-Built by Consolidated.
+Built by Consolidated Aircraft Corporation at San Diego.
 Constructors Number 879.
 At the factory painted with olive drab upper surfaces and gray lower surfaces.
 Delivered to the U. S. Army Air Force (USAAF) as B-24D-15-CO Liberator serial number 41-24084.